tzuhanchang/VyPER/configs/README.md

 ### device.num_workers

-How many subprocesses to use for data loading.
+Number of subprocesses to use for data loading.

 Set to `0` means that the data will be loaded in the main process.
 A good starting point is to set it to the number of CPU cores on the machine.
-However, the larger the `num_workers`, the more CPU memory will be consumed.
+However, the larger the `num_workers`, the more CPU memory consumed.